-- Preparation of special diet in case of any instructions given.
+- Preparation of a special diet in case of any instructions given.

 - Cleaning of eating and food preparation areas.

-- Shopping for food, such as purchase planning, handling of client funds, and returning of receipts.
+- Shopping for food, such as purchase planning, handling client funds, and return receipts.

-- Washing of clothes that includes separation and drying client’s clothes and linens in the client’s home or at the Laundromat.
+- Washing clothes includes separating and drying the client’s clothes and linens in the client’s home or at the Laundromat.

 - Folding and ironing clothes and linens.